Farid Simaika: Later life

 Having won two Olympic diving medals in addition to four A.A.U. diving titles, Simaika went on to star in the various world's fair water shows from Chicago's Century of Progress to the Billy Rose's Aquacade in Cleveland and New York.
 In 1934, Simaika and fellow Olympic and A.A.U. diving champion Harold Smith toured the world giving diving exhibitions.
 During the same year they also toured the US, exhibiting at various local American water carnivals, as part of a national program “to help stimulate interest in swimming and diving”.
 Simaika also toured Europe diving with his good friend and Olympic nemesis Desjardins.
 Simaika's high diving act included a blind-folded tandem done with Smith (which they also performed in a Metro Goldwyn Mayer film entitled “Double diving”) and 2-a-day 66-foot tower dives at the Canadian National Exhibition in Toronto.
 The year 1935 saw Simaika as a “special student” at the University of California at Los Angeles (UCLA) as well as coach of the university's diving team.
 In fact, The U.S. National Archives and Records Administration lists Simaika's education as “two years of college”.

 Simaika appeared in three Hollywood films: he did diving stunts in Seas Beneath (1931) directed by John Ford.
 He then starred, together with Harold Smith, in Metro Goldwyn Mayer's Double Diving, narrated by Pete Smith (1939).
 He finally starred in Del Frazier's Water Sports (1941) together with Ruth Nurmi and John Deering.

 Marriages

 Simaika married Mabel Van Den Akker, Hollywood society girl and daughter of a wealthy Hollywood jeweler in Hollywood on 11 February 1929.
 They divorced in 1931.
 In 1935, aged 27, Simaika married Betty J. Wilson.
-When Simaika and Wilson filed an intention to wed notice, the marriage license bureau initially refused to grant them a marriage license because of doubt of whether Simaika was “an Egyptian or a Caucasian”.
+When Simaika and Wilson filed an intention to wed notice, the marriage license bureau initially refused to grant them a marriage license because of doubt whether Simaika was “an Egyptian or a Caucasian”.
 Existing California laws at the time prevented Caucasians from marrying “those of another race”.
 After consulting experts, the county counsel's office in Los Angeles (California) ruled on 26 April 1935 that “an Egyptian is of the Caucasian race” and that “Egyptians were of the Hamitic and Semitic branch of the Caucasian race”, thereby removing the racial barrier to their marriage.